trash-lobster/recruit-react-v2/readme.md

 -	CSS

 # Submitting Assignment
-Feel free to create a public GitHub repo or private GitHub repo where you invite LukeAgius.
-He can give access to the right people.
+Feel free to create a public GitHub repo or private GitHub repo where it's accessible to the assessor